ente0/hashCrack/README.md

 cd hashCrack
 ```

-- To begin, clone the repository using `git clone https://github.com/ente0v1/hashCrack.git` in your $HOME directory, then navigate into the hashCrack folder by typing `cd hashCrack`.
+- To begin, clone the repository and cd in hashCrack directory.
 Proceed to move `hash.txt` in your directory.

 ```
 cd hashCrack